 Live AIS ship data will also be shown on the chart(subject to an internet connection) and potential collison targets will flash if any are detected.
 Don't worry, although these are real boats in real time, they will not be aware of your demo boat.

 N.B.
-When not in demo mode you need to have Boat Beacon - AIS Marine Navigation to get the AIS ship data.
+When not in demo mode you need the SeaNav Pro upgrade or Boat Beacon - AIS Marine Navigation to see the AIS ship data.

 Next, tap the "eye" icon at the top left to switch AR mode on, then tilt your device up to see a demo camera view of the scene with real-time buoys and boats around you.
 In non-demo mode this would be the live view from your iPhone or iPad camera.
 As you turn round and view buoys and ships, their name, range and bearing will popup when they are in the center of the view.
 You can also tap on them to get more information.
 Tilt back down to see the map view.
 Tapping the "eye" icon again turns AR mode off.
 You can pinch to zoom the map or camera views.